The big brand advertising machine is a hard-to-manage, multi-headed beast.

 Consumers don’t want things, they want to be happier, more successful, more loved.

 Emotions often become a sticking point in marketing strategy.
 The success of a brand is impossible without a strong emotional appeal.
 Gillette never talks about washing or shaving, it talks about dreams and success.
 Nike doesn't describe shoes, it talks about how to be unbeatable and unstoppable.

 We at CoolTool have conducted a marketing case study of the recent much-talked-of Gillette and Nike ad campaigns to discover how they used emotions with strong messages: Gillette wants men to become better than they are (WE BELIEVE: THE BEST MEN CAN BE campaign).
 Nike convinces women they can more then they think (DREAM CRAZIER campaign).

 Measuring the effectiveness of emotional marketing efforts requires more powerful research tools than surveys (Get to know more from our pdf 'How And Why Measure Customers’ Emotional Responses').
 We used a neuromarketing approach with its technologies to measure human emotions and subconscious reactions: Facial coding and implicit tests.

 Based on our analysis, it seems the video didn't provoke strong emotions.
 Usually, 15-35% of users have positive emotions watching such commercials, but in this case, we can see only about 10% of 'happy viewers'.
 The prevailing emotion of this video is sadness.
 But was it sadness in reality?
 We'll be able to check it using open-ended questions in surveys (see the full case study below to get to know what we've uncovered).
 Spoiler: The analysis of implicit reactions showed that this video positively influenced men regardless of their 'angry' answers.

 Check what other valuable consumer insights we’ve discovered using neuromarketing technologies.
-Download your case study by filling in the form below.
+Download your case study on our Resources page.